miladt199/Math589A_Fall25_Assignment1/README.md

   * Implement a solver for algebraic equations of the type you derived, Covering linear, quadratic, cubic and quartic equations.

-  * Your solver must not use iteration, but must use a solution in radicals.
+  * Your solver must not use iteration, and must not use radicals.
+  Instead, it must use trigonometric or hyperbolic function substitution.

+  Example: There is a trigonometric identity:
+  $$ \cos 2\alpha = 2\cos^2 \alpha- 1$$

   * Create a test suite for the solve which will run by runnint `pytest` in the top folder of the repository.